 What has this sacred text revealed to me about myself?

-How can you apply what I read to my life?
+How can I apply what I read to my life?

-What have I learned about the nature of God through reading?
+What have I learned about the nature of this universe through reading?

 Take the time to express gratitude.
-Giving thanks for the divine wisdom and understanding that you have received.
-And, take what you learned to ask for guidance on your spiritual journey.
+Giving thanks to the universe for the divine wisdom and understanding that you have received.
+And, use what you learned to ask for guidance on your spiritual journey.

 This is how I generally approach reading sacred texts.
 Hopefully, this can be of use to you on your spiritual growth journey.